oskarwilms1/SQL_Project/README.md

 3. Create an SQL script for deleting tables.
 4. Create an SQL script for inserting example data.
 5. Create an SQL script for queries.
+6. Create an SQL script for triggers.
+7. Create an SQL script for testing set triggers